codingrex/Long-Term-Auronomy/tb2_setup/SETUP_TB2.md

 Will get a map of the environment after this step.

 2. Navigating in the environment \
-There process can be viewed as following: 1) Provide the map (from previous step).
+The process can be viewed as following: 1) Provide the map (from previous step).
 2) Add in Localization stack.
 3) Add Motion Planning stack (Local, Global Planners)